expresspigeon/blog/src/content/kb/editor/creating-and-editing-newsletter.md

 ## Adding Images

+Watch this short video for a better understanding of how to add images:

 <iframe src="https://player.vimeo.com/video/174627797" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ### How to Add Images

-In any content block choose Image for content type and your image gallery will open.
+In any content block choose Image as the content type and your image gallery will open.
 Simply select the image you want to insert into the block.

 ### Image Gallery